An Oscar-Winning Crime Thriller Is Based On An Overlooked British Series

 Soderbergh's adaptation of 'Traffik' preceded his own voluminous work in TV

-"Traffic" got even more rapturous praise than its source material, winning Oscars for Benicio Del Toro, its writer Stephen Gaghan, and editing.
-It also netted Soderbergh a nomination for best director, which he lost to ...
+"Traffic" got even more rapturous praise than its source material, winning Oscars for Benicio del Toro, its writer Stephen Gaghan, and editing.
+It also netted Soderbergh an Oscar for best director, which he won over nominees who included, among others ...
 Steven Soderbergh for "Erin Brockovich."

-Taking the structure of the TV series and adapting it to film was a difficult process, considering Soderbergh had about one-third the amount of screen time compared to the six episode miniseries.
-To help audiences keep up with the interlocking stories, Soderbergh used a unique form of color grading to give each storyline its own distinct color.
-The San Diego scenes were in green, the D.C. scenes in blue, and most influentially (for better and for worse), the Mexican scenes were in a sepia yellow, a trope that has been used to this day in just about any TV show or movie that takes a trip to Mexico.
+Taking the structure of the TV series and adapting it to film was a difficult process, considering Soderbergh had about one-third the amount of screen time that the six-episode miniseries did.
+To help audiences keep up with the interlocking stories, Soderbergh used a unique form of color grading to give each storyline its own distinct look.
+The San Diego scenes were in green; the Washington, D.C., scenes were in blue; and most influentially, the Mexican scenes were in a sepia yellow, a trope that has been used to this day in just about any TV show or movie that takes a trip to Mexico.

 In the years that followed, Soderbergh only became more prolific, often making multiple films in a single year.
-And while he might not have been able to adapt "Traffik" for TV at the time, he's now produced and directed more TV shows than most other filmmakers.
-Most notable of these might be the Clive Owen period medical drama "The Knick," for which Soderbergh directed every episode of its two seasons.
+He's now produced and directed more TV shows than most other filmmakers.
+The most notable of these might be the Clive Owen period medical drama "The Knick;" Soderbergh directed every episode of the Cinemax series' two seasons.
 He's also produced even more shows, like the adaptation of his film "The Girlfriend Experience" and Gregg Araki's "Now Apocalypse" for Starz.